Eryk Salvaggio

 TCO7Y9F7_400x400.jpg

 Eryk Salvaggio is a researcher and new media artist interested in the social and cultural impacts of artificial intelligence.
-His work, which is centered in creative misuse and the right to refuse, critiques the mythologies and ideologies of tech design that ignore the gaps between datasets and the world they claim to represent.
-A blend of hacker, policy researcher, designer and artist, he has been published in academic journals, spoken at music and film festivals, and consulted on tech policy at the national level.
+His work explores the creative misuse of AI and the transformation of archives into datasets for AI training: a practice designed to expose ideologies of tech and to confront the gaps between datasets and the worlds they claim to represent.
+A blend of hacker, researcher, designer and artist, he has been published in academic journals, spoken at music and film festivals, and consulted on tech policy at the national level.
+He is a researcher on AI, art and education at the metaLab (at) Harvard University, the Emerging Technology Research Advisor to the Siegel Family Endowment, and a top contributor to Tech Policy Press.
+He holds an MSc in Media and Communications from the London School of Economics and an MSc in Applied Cybernetics from the Australian National University.

-His work has been exhibited at Michigan State University Science Museum, the UN Internet Governance Forum, Eyebeam, CalArts, Brown University, Turbulence, The Internet Archive, and in books including Jon Ippolito & Joline Blais’ At the Edge of Art, Alex Galloway's Protocol: How Control Exists After Decentralization, and Peter Langford’s Image & Imagination.
-He has presented talks, keynotes and works at the Systems Research & Design Conference (RSD10, 11, & 12), the Advances in Systems Sciences and Systems Practice Conference (2022), Melbourne Design Week (2021), MIT Press (2021), the University of St. Gallen (2018), California College of the Arts (2018, 2019, 2020), the University of Maine, RightsCon (2020), and Gensler San Francisco (2017).
-As a Wikipedia Visiting Scholar at Brown University, he created the article on Algorithmic Bias in 2016.
+He has presented talks, keynotes or works at events such as SXSW and DEFCON 31, and at academic conferences, including the Design Research Society Conference (2024, MIT Media Lab), ACM FAccT 2024, the Systems Research & Design Conference (RSD10, 11, & 12), the Advances in Systems Sciences and Systems Practice Conference (2022), Melbourne Design Week (2021), MIT Press (2021), the University of St. Gallen (2018), California College of the Arts (2018, 2019, 2020), the University of Maine, RightsCon (2020), and Gensler San Francisco (2017).

-Eryk has taught at the Elisava Barcelona School of Design and Engineering, RIT, and Bradley Universities, and has given talks or lectures at ANU, NYU, the University of Cambridge, Aarhus, the University of Copenhagen, UC Fresno, and Northeastern University.
-He holds a Masters in Media and Communication from the London School of Economics and a Masters in Applied Cybernetics from the Australian National University.
+Eryk’s course on AI images was endorsed by the Harvard MetaLab’s AI Pedagogy Project in 2023.
+He has taught at the Elisava Barcelona School of Design and Engineering, Rochester Institute of Technology, the University of Malaga, and Bradley University, and he has given talks or lectures at the MIT Media Lab, Harvard University, the University of Cambridge, ANU, NYU, Aarhus, the University of Copenhagen, UC Fresno, and Northeastern University.
 He earned two concurrent undergraduate degrees, in New Media and Journalism, from the University of Maine, where he was listed as visiting faculty as an undergraduate based on his early interactive, online net.art work.